matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 * When a new build is triggered
 * When the DeploymentProvider needs to fallback to using the `/api/Deployments` endpoint when the `/api/progession` endpoint does not return enough information
+* Whether the result of the fallback returned the same, better or worse information

 The information tracked includes:
 * TeamCity version